kishanDesai500/Dchat/README.md

 # Dchat
 decentralized chat app

-- i wrote a smart contract for group chat where can user can write a message in any room and everybody who joins that room  can receive a message
+- i wrote a smart contract for group chat where can user write a message in any room and everybody who joins that room  can receive a message
 - you can test smart contract functions  on https://remix.ethereum.org

 - solidity does not provide any method for encryption